RedHat-UX/red-hat-design-system/docs/theming/developers.md

 providers.
 If a provider contains a set `color-palette` attribute, it will override any parent context, and pass its context on to its children.

-To make your element a color context provider,
+To make your element a color context provider:

 1. First import the provider controller.
 2. Then add the `@colorContextProvider()` decorator to a property with the